 - The core language of this operating system is the C language.
 Before the real-time deployment of IoT products, a simulator called Cooja tests each IoT product.

-- Both commercial and non-commercial purposes exist to use Contiki.
+- Both commercial and non-commercial purposes exist for using Contiki.

-- Contiki programming model uses Protothread memory-efficient programming.
+- The Contiki programming model uses Protothread memory-efficient programming.

 - Manageable by hardware platform, for example, TI MSP430x, Atmel AVR, Atmel Atmega128rfa1.